PICon: A Multi-Turn Interrogation Framework for Evaluating Persona Agent Consistency: The Framework

-\paragraph{Main Interrogation} At each turn $t$, the Questioner generates a follow-up question $q_t$ derived from the logical implications of the preceding response, progressively narrowing the space for fabrication (lines 3--4).
+\paragraph{Main Interrogation} The core of our main interrogation is \textit{chained questioning}, in which each follow-up is conditioned on the persona's own prior responses rather than drawn independently from the persona profile.
+By forcing the agent to treat its earlier outputs as premises for subsequent reasoning, this recursive dependency exposes inconsistencies that independent queries would leave undetected.
+At each turn $t$, the Questioner generates a follow-up question $q_t$ derived from the logical implications of the preceding response, progressively narrowing the space for fabrication (lines 3--4).
 The Entity \& Claim Extractor then identifies web-searchable entities (e.g., institutions, locations, organizations) from $r_t$ and generates verifiable claims for each entity, including existence (e.g., ``\texttt{California is a real location}'') and inter-entity relations (e.g., ``\texttt{Chase Center is located in San Francisco}'') (line 6).
-Speaker-centric\footnote{Even for personas based on public figures, we exclude speaker-centric claims from web verification.
-Our verification targets whether a specific entity mentioned by the agent matches real-world facts, not whether the agent's self-narrative is biographically accurate.} and unresolved referent claims are excluded.
+Speaker-centric\footnote{Even for personas based on public figures, where speaker-centric claims would in principle be web-verifiable, we exclude such claims from verification.
+The scope of our verification is the factuality of external entities mentioned in the agent's responses, not whether the agent's self-referential statements match the actual biography of the underlying individual.} and unresolved referent claims are excluded.
 For each extracted entity-claims pair, the Questioner retrieves evidence $v_j$ via web search and poses a confirmation question $\tilde{q}_j$, to which the persona responds with a boolean flag $\tilde{r}_j$ confirming whether the search result refers to the same entity it originally mentioned (lines 8--9).
 Each entity-claims record is stored as a tuple $(e_j, C_j, v_j, \tilde{q}_j, \tilde{r}_j)$ in the per-turn set $\mathcal{E}_t$ (line 10).

 \paragraph{Retest.} After the main interrogation, the initial questions $\mathcal{Q}^{\text{pre}}$ from the get-to-know phase are re-asked after the main interrogation, capturing how the persona's answers may shift after diverse, intervening dialogues (lines 14--18).